|Written by Alex Armstrong|

 If you know some simple maths you will recognise the basic property of logarithms.
 That is

 What all this means is that if you accept that the information carried by a symbol or a message is a function of its probability then that function has to be a log or something like a log.
+The reason is that when things happen together their probabilities multiply but the information they carry has to add.

 What Shannon did next was to decide that the information in a message A which occurs with probability p should be